hivesolutions/digitalriver/readme.md

 The concept is to build simple JSON based files that define the way the feature is configured/build and/or destroyed.
 A simple bash script file should run the various steps to build the feature in the machine.

+It should be possible to "recover" the state of the node from it's local information, avoiding the need for a contant centralized data source managed state.

 ## Example

 ```json